evgenyneu/SigmaSwiftStatistics/README.md

 ### Quantiles

 Collection of nine functions that calculate [sample quantiles](https://en.wikipedia.org/wiki/Quantile) corresponding to the given probability.
 This is an implementation of the algorithms described in the [Hyndman and Fan paper (1996)](https://www.jstor.org/stable/2684934).
+The documentation of the functions is based on R ([source](http://stat.ethz.ch/R-manual/R-devel/library/stats/html/quantile.html)) and Wikipedia.

 **Note**: